elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 # Phoenix Sign Up

 There are many different ways to handle authentication in our applications.
-In our case, we're dying to start using Elm to build out the front-end for our application.
+In our case, we're eager to start using Elm to build out the front-end for our application.
 So a quick way to handle authentication will be to use Phoenix to extend the Players resource.
 We'll use Phoenix to allow users to sign up and sign in.
 And once they're authenticated, they'll move "into" the main Elm